decretist/ICMCL17/proceedings/ICMCL17.markdown

 *dicta* drew attention to a family of lemmas (*calumnia*, *calumniator*, and *calumniatus*) that indicated the treatment of a canonically significant concept, calumny.
-On close reading, the sites in the text of the *dicta* identified by the results did indeed show a meaningful development over time in the vocabulary of Gratian's *dicta* and to that extent in the teaching or doctrine of the *Decretum* on this topic.
+On close reading, the sites in the text of the *dicta* identified by the results do show a meaningful development over time in the vocabulary of Gratian's *dicta* and to that extent in the teaching or doctrine of the *Decretum* on this topic.
 The detection of calumny as a topic that the authors of the *Decretum* developed in a significant way in the second recension demonstrates the usefulness of lemmatization as a technique for investigating this type of question.

 Calumny was the most obvious topic (at least to me), and I was surprised that there were no other such immediately obvious conceptually related